 Doing this gives them a permanent address and provides a sense of security they might not otherwise be able to have.
 However, having a home base is not always necessary.

 Some folks just rent as they go.
-I this situation, you generally pay nothing but a nightly, weekly or monthly fee.
-Although this sounds simple, it can get pricey because campgrounds always charge more for visitors who don't stay for long periods of time.
+In this situation, you generally pay nothing but a nightly, weekly, or monthly fee.
+Although this sounds simple, it can get pricey because campgrounds always charge more for short-term visits than they do for more extended stays.

-It is probably not a good idea to full time with children because RV parks are not the safest places for them and rarely offer child friendly amenities.
+It is probably not a good idea to live full-time with children in a motor home because RV parks are not usually the safest places for them, and they rarely offer child-friendly amenities.

-Also, too many bodies make for major discomfort, and more than two people living in even the largest unit definitely creates a problem.
-Children living in a coach translates to clothes, medications, special foods, special equipment and toys.
+Additionally, too many bodies make for major discomfort, and more than two people living in even the largest unit can definitely create problems.
+Children living in your coach also means you'll need to store more clothes, medications, special foods, equipment, and toys in your living space

-People do full time with youngsters on board, but it is not the most enjoyable way to live.
-Traveling is one thing, but day to day living is quite another.
+People do RV full-time with youngsters on board, but it is not the most enjoyable way to live.
+Traveling with children is one thing, but day-to-day mobile living with them is far more complicated.

-Furthermore,some pets can smell up an RV, dirty it, damage upholstery and cabinetry and leave hair, ticks and fleas everywhere.
-If they annoy other campers in any way or their masters do not pick up their waste matter, parks will terminate the lot rental, eject the perpetrators and will refuse to give refunds.
+Furthermore, pets can wreak havoc on an RV.
+They create odors and messes, damage upholstery and cabinetry, and leave hair, ticks, and fleas everywhere.
+If they annoy other campers in any way or their masters do not pick up their waste matter, most parks will terminate the lot rental, eject the perpetrators, and refuse to give refunds.

-Keeping in touch for personal or business matters is important, but is easily managed these days.
-One only needs a cell phone, a laptop with wireless capabilities and sometimes a mail forwarding service.
+Keeping in touch with the outside world for personal and business matters is important.
+Luckily, staying connected is an easier feat than it used to be—one only needs a cell phone, a laptop with wireless capabilities, and a mail forwarding service.

-Mail forwarding services are inexpensive (as little as $10 per month plus postage), safe and convenient.
+Mail forwarding services are inexpensive (as little as $10 per month plus postage), safe, and convenient.
 When you use them, you automatically become a legal resident of the state where the service is located.
-Therefore, it is important to choose one such as Florida or Texas where fees and taxes are much less costly than places such as New York or California.
+Therefore, it is important to choose one such as Florida or Texas where fees and taxes are much less costly than places like New York or California.